sockethub/sockethub/packages/sockethub-platform-irc/README.md

 sockethub-platform-irc
 ======================

-a sockethub platform module implementing IRC functionality
+A sockethub platform module implementing IRC functionality.

+This module is not yet ready for use, and is intended for future versions of sockethub.
+Current IRC functionality already exists in the stand-alone sockethub repository.